Customize promotion settings: Enable stacking for individual specials in Dutchie E-Commerce

 First, you will choose whether specials can stack or not.
 This choice will determine which additional configurations you can make.

-- If Stacking is Enabled, you choose if discounts should be Compounding or Cumulative.
+If Stacking is Enabled, you choose if discounts should be Compounding (applied in order against the previously discounted price) or Cumulative (each discount is applied to the same pre-discount base price).

 Stacking enabled